jayprajapati009/ros1_bridge_tutorial/README.md

 # the path may vary as per you installation
 ```

-To ensure that the ROS 1 bridge includes support for the necessary message/service packages, it's essential to add the relevant ROS 1 and ROS 2 workspaces that contain these packages to your environment's PATH.
+To ensure that the ROS1 bridge includes support for the necessary message/service packages, it's essential to add the relevant ROS1 and ROS2 workspaces that contain these packages to your environment's PATH.
 This can be achieved by explicitly specifying dependencies on the message/service packages in the `package.xml`` file of the bridge package.
 By doing this, Colcon will automatically include them in the path when building the bridge.
 Alternatively, you can manually source the relevant workspaces to make these packages accessible before building the bridge.
-This ensures that the bridge is aware of and capable of bridging the specified message/service packages between ROS 1 and ROS 2.
+This ensures that the bridge is aware of and capable of bridging the specified message/service packages between ROS1 and ROS2.

 Currently we source it manually,